📗

 What you’ll quietly gain

-• Turn intimidating Vulkan Compute theory into hands-on, bookmark-worthy practice.
+• Turn intimidating compute theory into hands-on, bookmark-worthy practice.

 • Highlightable checklists that keep your GPU programming & performance projects moving even on tired days.

-• Concrete examples that make Vulkan Compute feel like a habit, not a hurdle.
+• Concrete examples that make webgpu feel like a habit, not a hurdle.

 • Tiny mindset shifts that turn bugs into fast feedback instead of frustration.